Iterating Generalised Perfect Set Forcing Along Well-Founded Orders: Iterations of along a well-founded order

 \begin{remark} We note that the very construction of this definition is such that we are always forcing with the same forcing notion $\name{\mathbb P}(\mathcal F)$.
-It is conceivable that we could replace $\name{\mathbb P}(\mathcal F)$ by some other fixed forcing notion, provided it has the required properties of closure, properness and amalgamation under ordinal-length iteration, although we don't have any other examples in mind.
-It is also conceivable that a more elaborate approach might lead to being able to interleave different kinds of forcings into the iteration.
-Since for the moment we do not even know how to do such an iteration along an ordinal, because of the amalgamation property which depends on using the same forcing all along, that situation is beyond the reach of our present methodology for $\kappa>\aleph_0$.
+It is conceivable to replace $\name{\mathbb P}(\mathcal F)$ by some other fixed forcing notion, provided it has the required properties of closure, properness and amalgamation under ordinal-length iteration.
+In the case of $\kappa=\aleph_0$ we do so for Axiom A forcing in Theorem \ref{cor:aleph_0}.
+For uncountable $\kappa$, we do not at present have examples other than $\name{\mathbb P}(\mathcal F)$.
+It is also possible that a more elaborate approach might lead to being able to interleave different kinds of forcings into the iteration.
+Since for the moment in the case $\kappa>\aleph_0$ we do not even know how to do such an iteration along an ordinal, because of the amalgamation property which depends on using the same forcing all along, that situation is beyond the reach of our present methodology.

-For $\kappa=\aleph_0$ generalised iterations have been studied in numerous instances of the literature on cardinal invariants and we shall not go in that direction here. \end{remark}
+Apart from the references on perfect set forcing which we already mentioned, in the case of $\kappa=\aleph_0$ generalised iterations have been studied in the literature on cardinal invariants.
+We have noticed various inaccuracies in that literature, mostly stemming from repeating without checking the errors we have already mentioned in this paper.
+While we hope that the specialists in this area will review their relevant papers and correct them, that direction is not our focus here.
+Our results for specifically for case $\kappa=\aleph_0$ are Theorem \ref{cor:aleph_0} and Observation \ref{obs:Hechler}. \end{remark}